What Is Operant Conditioning?

 Email: [email protected]

 Operant Conditioning (OC) is the science of the probability relationship between current behavior and future behavior, examining how current behavior is modified by the environmental consequences of that behavior.
+It is learning theory.
 The study of Operant Conditioning is limited in scope by only those factors that can be observed, measured and reproduced.
 The practice of Operant Conditioning is the risky idea that what happens in the laboratory will also happen in someone’s home.
 Thus, only those behaviors that can be shown experimentally, in a laboratory, to be modified by the environmental consequences are relevant, and if someone doesn’t adhere to the Operant Conditioning model for all of their training then that person is somehow defective as an animal behaviorist.
 But, more on that later…

 Using a dog trainer or behaviorist who is an expert in OC, but not an expert in all the rest, is a waste of time and money.
 I have seen this over and over again.
 As an example, I recently was contacted by an OC defender, who told me I must know nothing about OC, and wanted to rebuke and educate me on the topic.
 I gave the example of a recent dog attack that happened in my town.
 A group of dogs were fighting, and they turned on a 2 year old child and killed him.
 I asked what would be the OC way of dealing with this case.
 Her answer was she would teach all the dogs to be on a Down Stay whenever the kids were around.
 Here is what I said: